 Cons: Long Hours

 The flip side of having that lucrative salary?
 You will work long hours to earn it.
-Being a lawyer is rarely a 9-to-5 job.
+Being an attorney is rarely a 9-to-5 job.
 As an attorney, you can expect to work up to 60 or even 80 hours a week.
 According to Clio’s Legal Trends Report 2018, 75% of lawyers said they work outside of normal business hours.
 Juggling multiple cases and clients is demanding, and law firms often have billable hour requirements.

 Pros: Helping Others